Chapter 6 Raw Data Pretreatment

 Figure 6.1: Demo of GC/LC-MS data

 Conversation from the mass-retention time matrix into a vector with selected MS peaks at certain retention time is the basic idea of Peak extraction.
-You could EIC for each mass to charge ratio and use the change of trace slope to determine whether there is a peak or not.
+You could generate an EIC for each mass to charge ratio and use the change of trace slope to determine whether there is a peak or not.
 Then we could make integration for this peak and get peak area and retention time.

 intensity <- c(10,10,10,10,10,14,19,25,30,33,26,21,16,12,11,10,9,10,11,10)